Home > Tours > Australia Tours > Top End & Kimberley Spectacular

 Surrounded by the ancient landscapes of the East Kimberley, Lake Argyle and the Bungle Bungles beyond, Kununurra is 33 hours’ drive from Perth.
 It’s a perfect base for exploring this wild and remote part of Western Australia.

-Then, you’ll travel along the iconic Gibb River Road to the acclaimed El Questro Wilderness Park.
+This morning, visit the first Aboriginal owned art centre in Western Australia.
+Then, travel along the iconic Gibb River Road to the acclaimed El Questro Wilderness Park.
 Set in the untamed Kimberley landscape, El Questro began life as a working cattle station, but now dedicates its 700,000 acres to those wishing to get to the heart of the Kimberley experience.
 From thermal springs and waterfalls to deep gorges and majestic ranges, El Questro is a natural treasure.
+Enjoy a two-night Scenic Special Stay.

 • Chamberlain Gorge Cruise: A magnificent cruise through Chamberlain Gorge, a three kilometre waterhole, bound by diverse flora and fauna and set beneath towering sheer walled cliffs.